CSS: Simple Rules for Better Organization and More Efficiency

 Choosing a great mono-spaced typeface also helps you be more efficient in working with any code.
 There are many typefaces created specifically for making code easier to read and comprehend quickly.
 Just like serifs help us read a newspaper or a book comfortably, so will a mono-spaced typeface help us see code more comfortably.

 David, thank you.
-Concerning fonts for code, however, I intentionally take this way in order to avoid the problem that the alternative font does not typographically fit the usual type.
-But this is, of course, subject to change once I find a working and actually better alternative
+Concerning fonts for code, I intentionally take this approach in order to avoid the problem that the code font does not typographically fit the usual type.
+But this may change once I find a working alternative đŸ˜Š

 I do believe the best way to learn organization in one’s CSS is to have dis-order first and while you fixing this dis-order, you’ll remember not to make the same mistakes again.